Lawrence A. Moen, LPC

 I provide counseling/psychotherapy in a private practice setting.
 I work with clients ages 4 and up and provide individual, group, family, and couples counseling.
 I primarily utilize cognitive-behavioral therapy augmented by Jungian sand play therapy and art therapy techniques.
 I also provide specialized trauma work and CISM/CISD.

 I originally started this business in June 2008.
 From 2008-2012 I did contract work for various vendors including the University of Alaska and the City of Galena, Alaska.
 During the winter of 2008-2009 I followed up on the UAF work visiting facilities in the western United States that were using TBH.

 In July 2012 I reconfigured this business to become a private practice psychotherapy provider in Fairbanks and have been so

 Since Fall 2014 I have been teaching classes on psychotherapy and on art at the Osher Lifelong Learning Institute at the University of Alaska Fairbanks.
-As of Spring 2016 I will have taught 16 classes there so far.
+I have taught over fifty classes there so far.

 July 2012 – August 2013 Licensed Counselor/Therapist, Fairbanks Counseling and Adoption, Fairbanks, AK

 I provided counseling/psychotherapy for clients of this non-profit counseling center on a part-time basis.
 I worked with clients ages 13 and up utilizing primarily cognitive-behavioral therapy augmented by Jungian sand play therapy and art therapy techniques.

 December 2011 – July 2012 Licensed Counselor/Therapist, Turning Point Counseling Services, Fairbanks, AK